 Charleston – The main sections for the city’s black community are the West Side, the East Side (Ruffner Ave), Orchard Manor, and Littlepage Terrace and Washington Manor Projects.

 Littlepage Terrace and Washington Manor were West Virginia’s first housing projects that were built during the late 1930s as Littlepage Terrace was originally strictly for white families and Washington Manor was built for black families.

-Currently the city of Charleston is planning on rebuilding large portions of the once community that some may have considered as a West Virginia ghetto on the city’s West Side.
+Currently the city of Charleston is planning on rebuilding large portions of the once community that some may have considered as a West Virginia ghetto, Charleston’s West Side.

 West Virginia Black History:

-The West Virginia black history story begins with the black population living in West Virginia since the 1800s as most of the African-Americans during that time worked in the coal mines, originally as slaves and later as freed men.
+There has been a West Virginia black population in the state since the 1800s as most of the African-Americans during that time worked in the coal mines, originally as slaves and later as freed men.

-The population expanded during the early part of the 1900s, even though some families left for jobs in northern states like Ohio and Michigan during the 1940s and 1950s.
+The population expanded during the early part of the 1900s, even though many families would leave for jobs in northern states like Ohio and Michigan during the 1940s and 1950s.

-In the beginning (late 1800s to early 1900s) most resided in the southern part of the state due to the employment opportunities in the coal mines.
+In the beginning, from the late 1800s to the early 1900s, most resided in the southern part of the state due to the employment opportunities within the coal mines.

-To cut cost, many coal companies hired and recruited African-Americans from nearby states like Virginia.
-These companies would build and rent homes and would create small towns for black workers and their families to live.
+To cut cost, many coal companies would hire and recruit African-Americans from nearby states like Virginia, in turn these companies would build and rent homes that would later help create small towns for black workers and their families.

 Today, the West Virginia black population is around 4% of the state’s total population with extremely small communities throughout West Virginia and very little growth in sight.